All64: Every corner of Colorado. CSU connects with every county.

 What do you tell people from Mesa County about CSU: Fort Collins is amazing, the people at CSU are amazing, and I love it here!

-What’s your favorite CSU tradition: Going to Canvas Stadium to watch us lose; Going to Moby Arena to watch us win
+What’s your favorite CSU tradition: Going to Canvas Stadium to watch us (not always win); Going to Moby Arena to watch us win.

 Something people should know about Mesa County: Where Palisade peaches come from!